solrudev/Ackpine/docs/guide/configuration.md

     Requires package name of the app being installed.
 If the APKs staged in the session aren't consistent with the set package name, the install will fail.

     Optionally, it's possible to request the system to not kill any of the package's running processes as part of a session in which splits are being added by setting `dontKillApp` to `true`.
-This option takes effect only on API level >= 34.
+This option takes effect only on API level 34+.

 Preapproval
 -----------

-Available for install sessions on API level >= 34.
-Attempts to request the approval before committing this session.
+Available for install sessions on API level 34+. [`InstallPreapproval`](/api/ackpine-api/api-main/ru.solrudev.ackpine.installer.parameters/-install-preapproval/index.html) attempts to request the approval before committing this session.
 See the details [here](https://developer.android.com/reference/android/content/pm/PackageInstaller.Session#requestUserPreapproval(android.content.pm.PackageInstaller.PreapprovalDetails,%20android.content.IntentSender)).

 Preapproval requires package name of the app being installed, label representing it and locale used to get the label to be provided.
 Optionally, it's possible to also provide the app's icon via `Uri`.